2. User interfaces

 action button allows displaying information

-The home page shows a welcome message and gives a quick acess to a set of external links.
-Clicking on the buttons will open the default web-browser of the OS to this link.
+The home page shows a welcome message and gives quick access to a set of external links.
+Clicking on a button opens the default web-browser of the OS to this link.

 The links are pointing to: